Cold atoms in micromachined waveguides: a new platform for atom-photon interaction: Conclusions and outlook

 Demonstration of this technique within a more complex waveguide network, together with its use to produce coherent atom-optical effects such as electromagnetically induced transparency \cite{Boller1991} or four-wave mixing \cite{Geng2014,Ding2015,Gulati2015}, represents the next step towards a quantum information processing device based on this architecture.

-We have shown in \cite{Cooper2019} that appropriate shaping of the micromachined holes, together with ongoing improvements in fabrication techniques, can greatly reduce the optical losses as light is transmitted across the holes.
-It is thus conceivable to introduce optical cavities around such holes, for example via the use of laser written Bragg gratings in the waveguides \cite{Meltz1989,Kato2015}, with a sufficiently high finesse to bring the atom-light system into the strong coupling regime \cite{Kimble1998}.
+We have shown in \cite{Cooper2019} that appropriate shaping of the micromachined holes can lead to very high transmissions comparable to existing interfaces.
+New holes with tailored shapes leading to higher transmission efficiencies are going to be implemented in future designs of the interface.
+The reduced optical losses make conceivable to introduce optical cavities around such holes, for example via the use of laser written Bragg gratings in the waveguides \cite{Meltz1989,Kato2015}, with a sufficiently high finesse to bring the atom-light system into the strong coupling regime \cite{Kimble1998}.
 For atom numbers comparable to those demonstrated here, we find that cooperativities on the order of $C = 400$ should be possible \cite{Cooper2019}.
 This would enable photonically-mediated interactions between atoms located at distant sites, and also permits single photon gate operations.
 The technique thus has the potential to directly interface photonic and atomic qubits.